North American Eagle® – A Unique and Complex Race Car

 This car started out as Lockheed F-104A Starfighter, stationed at Edwards Air Force Base in California.
 It was used as a chase plane for some of the greatest experimental aircraft in history, among them the X-15 Rocket Plane, SR-71 Blackbird, and the XB-70 Bomber.
 She was flown by astronauts and the nation’s best test pilots.
 She served our country well.
 But time wore her down.

 By 1998, the F-104 designated 56-0763 was beyond shambles, retired and scrapped, doing little to showcase the rich history of the aircraft.
 The North American Eagle® project gave it new life so that it can once again be one of the fastest machines on Earth, still using tail number 0763, ironically the current land speed record number to be broken.

 Using some of the latest developments in technology, from magnetic braking to cloud computing, the North American Eagle® is ready for any speed challenge.

-Combined with human ingenuity, the technological developments make up some of the most important parts of the car, allowing us to safely push the bounds of speed further than ever before.
+Combined with human ingenuity, the technological developments made to the car are allowing us to safely push the boundaries of speed further than ever before.

 The real question is where we are going from here.
-To date, we have made over 57 test runs, already attaining a top speed of 515 MPH.
-This is only the beginning though.
+To date, we have made over 57 test runs, attaining a top speed of 515 MPH; we are not through by any means.

-In the September of 2018, with Jessi Combs at the helm she made a 483.227 MPH.
-In 2019 she will attempt the 512 MPH Fastest Woman record, as well as the single engine speed record.
+In September of 2018, the Eagle, with Jessi Combs at the controls, made a 483.227 MPH run.
+In 2019 she will attempt to better the 512 MPH Fastest Woman record, as well as the single-engine speed record of just over 633 MPH set by Richard Noble.
 Both of these are major milestones on the road to 800 MPH.